Home » Computer Guides » Windows 11 Network Sharing Not Working.

 Enter Network Credentials.

-After adding passwords and turning on Password Protected Sharing, Windows 11 24H2 should be able to access your network shares.
+After adding passwords and turning on Password Protected Sharing on all your computers, Windows 11 24H2 should be able to access your network shares.

 When you click on a shared resource (such as a PC), you’ll see the Windows Security popup window asking you to Enter Network Credentials.